 “General Soil Ecology” (2011)

 Life Under Your Feet is a reliable website that provides research materials related to all aspects of soil ecology.
 For anyone who is looking for general soil ecology related education materials, literature, or data this website would be a good source to provide you with information.
 The website is clearly cited and the author’s contacts are easy to find and use.
 If I were to improve this website I would update the pictures and formatting because although it is easy to use it gives the website a slightly outdated look.
-The positive attributes of this website earned it a 7.6 and a reputation as an important website.

 This informative site is used to introduce people to the basics of soil, as well as provide material for soil scientists.
 Information is given on everything from soil education and soil surveys to soil usage and maps.
 The site is easy to navigate and provides lots of valuable information.
 The information is accurate and current, and it is sponsored by a well known organization.
 Appropriate visuals are provided, along with a contact address.
 The information is concise.